yochaigal/cairn/wip/backgrounds/greenwise.md

 # Greenwise

 > You delve deep into **The Wood**, prying its secrets from between rough boughs and whispering leaves.
-In this verdant kingdom, you are not a mere scholar but a confidant.
+In this verdant kingdom, you are no mere scholar, but a confidant as well.

 ## Names
 Briar, Moss, Fern, Lichen, Thistle, Root, Willow, Laurel, Sage, Yarrow, Mallow, Hawthorn, Aspen, Sprig, Hazel, Linden, Rowan, Ash, Holly, Juniper